WinCo Foods

-WinCo Foods, Inc. (a portmanteau of The Winning Company) is a privately held, majority employee-owned American supermarket chain based in Boise, Idaho, with retail stores in Arizona, California, Idaho, Montana, Nevada, Oklahoma, Oregon, Texas, Utah, and Washington.
+WinCo Foods, Inc. is a privately held, majority employee-owned American supermarket chain based in Boise, Idaho, with retail stores in Arizona, California, Idaho, Montana, Nevada, Oklahoma, Oregon, Texas, Utah, and Washington.
 It was founded in 1967 as a no-frills warehouse-style store with low prices.
 The stores feature extensive bulk food sections.

 Until 1998, it operated as Waremart and Cub Foods, the latter under a franchise agreement.
 However, WinCo began re-establishing Waremart Foods in 2017.
 As of 2022, WinCo has 138 retail stores and six distribution centers, with over 20,000 employees.
-As of May 2022, WinCo Foods was No. 46 in Forbes.com's list of the largest privately owned companies in the United States.
+As of November 2024, WinCo Foods was No. 53 in Forbes.com's list of the largest privately owned companies in the United States.

 Overview

 WinCo Foods is based in Boise, Idaho.
 It was founded in 1967, and the company is mostly owned by current and former employees through an employee stock ownership plan.
-WinCo operates distribution centers in:
+WinCo operates distribution centers in the following locations: